Surrey Downs

 Educational outcomes in Surrey Downs fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.7%, significantly lower than Australia's average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most prevalent at 12.1%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.2%).
-Vocational credentials are held by 42.8% of residents aged 15 and above, with advanced diplomas at 11.4% and certificates at 31.4%.
+Bachelor degrees are the most common at 12.1%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.2%).
+Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (31.4%).
+Educational participation is high at 26.8%, with 11.4% in primary education, 6.5% in secondary education, and 3.8% pursuing tertiary education.

-Educational participation is high, with 26.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.8% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 6.5% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education